 You may be great at the skills you have now, but what is next?
 Make sure you don’t get comfortable or complacent.
 Find ways to evolve and innovate.
 Utilize webinars to learn new skills and stay ahead of trends so you can be the Paul Brown, or Bill Walsh of your organization.
 (Also be sure to stay tuned to the Scooter Media blog for the latest updates on social media tips and trends!)

 Alright team.
 That was a great practice.
 You learned a lot today; now it’s time to apply these lessons under the bright lights of the real world.
-Put them into action as part of your PR playbook and your next campaign is sure to join the Hall of Fame.
+Put them into action as part of your public relations playbook and your next campaign is sure to join the Hall of Fame.